Interpreting Deep Neural Networks Through Variable Importance: Results

-While our results show a plausible set of important pixels under visual inspection, a natural followup analysis is to assess if these pixels are important for the network when it makes an out-of-sample prediction.
-We calculate prediction accuracy as certain pixels in the test images are shuffled, thus de-correlating the observations and their labels.
-Figure \ref{fig:MNIST_fig_combined}C shows the test set accuracy as progressively larger subsets of pixels are shuffled, chosen according to the rank of their RATE values, their rank according to various mimic models (linear, RF, GBM), or completely at random.
-The test set accuracy decreases much more steeply when pixels with the highest RATE or RF mimic (with CV) values are shuffled versus when pixels are selected using other approaches.
-This indicates that our method works almost as well as the state-of-the-art under this metric.
-Interestingly, our method yields more visually appealing results, as shown in Fig.~\ref{fig:mnist-binary-vis-all}.
-Most importantly, our method is significantly better than the RF mimic (no CV) which uses the defaults in scikit-learn; the running time of cross-validation for RF is an order of magnitude larger than that of RATE (which requires no tuning), even when the cross-validation is performed over 10 cores (see Table \ref{tab:mnist-times}).
+While our results suggest a plausible set of important pixels under visual inspection, a natural followup analysis is to quantitatively assess these findings.
+As this is a real dataset, we do not have access to the ground truth.
+However, we can investigate how important each pixel is to a given network when it makes an out-of-sample prediction.
+To do so, we calculate prediction accuracy as certain pixels in the test images are shuffled, thus de-correlating those pixels from the labels.
+Figure~\ref{Fig6} shows the test set accuracy as progressively larger subsets of pixels are shuffled, where the pixels are shuffled in the order of their ranking according to each method.
+A ``good'' variable importance method ranks the pixels in such a way that the test accuracy decreases quickly.
+For this simple problem, the saliency methods (i.e., the mean absolute gradient, integrated gradient, gradient$\odot$input , and $\varepsilon$-LRP) perform best and lead to the steepest decrease in test accuracy.
+RATE and the RF mimic model lead to similar (but less steep decreases in test accuracy), while the GBM mimic performs the worst of all the methods.
+All methods we consider are better than shuffling the pixels at random.